 Korgalzhyn State Nature Reserve

-Centuries-old culture of Kazakhstan wealth of attrac tions and unique nature charm visitors not only with their beauty but also with their singularity.
-In the very heart of Kazakhstan, 160 km northwest of Astana, there is the Kurgalja National Preserve.
-The Korgalzhyn National Park is the largest preserve zone in Kazakhstan occupies the area of about 258,9 thousands hectares and including 198.000 hectares of water land.
+Korgalzhyn a wetland paradise The centuries-old culture of Kazakhstan, a wealth of attractions and unique nature charm visitors not only with their beauty but also with their uniqueness.
+In the very heart of Kazakhstan, 160 km northwest of Astana, awaits the Kurgalja National Preserve.
+Korgalzhyn National Park is the largest preserve zone in Kazakhstan, occupying an area of about 258.9 million hectares, including 198,000 hectares of wetlands.

 Despite being under 3 hours from Astana, and possessing a collection of birdlife that has recently attracted a nomination for UNESCO World Heritage Site status, the Korgalzhyn area remains surprisingly unknown, even within Kazakhstan.